Ngā whakamātau hauora mō te pūira kehe me ētehi atu āhuatanga Screening for Down syndrome and other conditions

 During pregnancy you will be offered tests to check you and your pēpi (baby) are healthy.
 Your pēpi can be screened for Down syndrome and other conditions.
 If you choose to have this screening, you get these tests in your first or second trimester.

-Screening only measures the chance of a condition
+Screening checks the chance of your pēpi having:

 Help and support is available for whānau who have a child with Down syndrome.
 People with Down syndrome attend school and take part in whānau and community life.
 Down syndrome is also called trisomy 21.